A plan a of the Chilandariou monastery:

-You enter the monastery through this magnificent gate (1):
+We entered the monastery through this magnificent gate.

-and you can expect your coffee with raki (or Sljivovicu ?) at the waitingroom of the guesthouse (2).
+You can expect your coffee with raki (or Sljivovicu ?) at the waitingroom of the guesthouse .

 Under the roof of the Phiale you will find these fresco’s, painted in 1847 by monk Makarios.
 Look at the face of Christ and the “latin”-influences in those days.

-A painting above the door of the refectory (4) with the founders of the monastery (1198), a Serbian king Stephen and his son Rastko, who namend themselfs Simeon (r.) and Savvas (l.) as monks.
+A wallpainting above the door of the refectory (4) with the founders of the monastery (1198), a Serbian king Stephen and his son Rastko, who named themselfs Simeon (r.) and Savvas (l.) as monks.

-In a corner of the exo-narthex a monk left his semantron (“talanto” says Graham Speake).
+A corner of the exo-narthex, a monk left his semantron (“talanto” says Graham Speake).

-That afternoon we were able to visit the museum and library (F) and we had a talk with two monks (librarian and gartner):
+That afternoon we were able to visit the museum and library (F) and we had a talk with two monks (librarian and gardner)

-Outside the monastary you will find gardens and this ossuary:
+In the monastery you will find gardens and this ossuary.

-(that night in Chilandariou no pictures were taken in our bedroom, but I can asure you that the Scottish and Serbian national strong drinks were abundant available, and we had a good conversation with a anonymous and friendly Serb, and the next morning we took it easy ……(!)
+That night in Chilandariou no pictures were taken in our bedroom.
+But I can asure you that the Scottish and Serbian national strong drinks were abundant available, and we had a good conversation with a anonymous and friendly Serb The next morning we took it easy ……(!)

-We could not leave the monastery before promessing the (dwarf) gardner that we would send some flower seeds from Holland.
+We could not leave the monastery before we had to promise the gardner that we would send some flowerseeds from Holland.
 He looked happy and I wonder what he achieved next year!

-Thanks to Visilis: he showed us this link to Chilandariou’s current renovation .
+Thanks to Vasilis: he showed us this link to Chilandariou’s current renovation .